gauthamramesh3110/blowfish-aim-adult/docs/policy-aware-aim-spec.md

 factor, not an infinite one.
 Block totals are therefore **not** released exactly; they cost budget like any other measurement.

-The price is paid elsewhere: `n` is no longer public and must itself be measured, and the partition buys less protection per unit of budget than a disconnected one would.
+The price is paid elsewhere: `n` is not public and must itself be measured, and the partition buys less protection per unit of budget than a disconnected one would.
 There is no exact-disclosure accounting to report.

 **Residual risk.** The policy still declines to protect *coarse* location on threshold attributes — that is what it is for.
 An adversary learns age to